 John graduated magna cum laude from Brown University with a bachelor's degree in electrical engineering and a master's in electrical engineering from the California Institute of Technology (Caltech).
 John has an honorary professorship from Shanghai University, and honorary doctorates from San Jose State University, City University of Hong Kong, and Hong Kong University of Science and Technology.
 John has received awards from the U.S.-Asia Institute, the U.S.-China Policy Foundation, the California-Asia Business Council, and the U.S.-Pan Asian American Chamber of Commerce Education Foundation.

-Steve Capelli is Chief Financial Officer and Chief Operating Officer responsible for all of BlackBerry’s financial operations including corporate accounting, FP&A, treasury, tax, procurement, pricing and investor relations.
-Steve is also responsible for cross functional synergies to improve operational efficiency and drive revenue growth.
+Steve Capelli is the Chief Financial Officer responsible for BlackBerry’s financial operations including corporate accounting, pricing, compensation and functions related to field support.
+He is also responsible for global sales operations and cross functional synergies to improve operational efficiency and drive revenue growth.

 Steve has 25 years of executive experience leading finance and operations organizations in the software and technology industry.